Self-Drive in Tokyo: 12 Things to Do That Are Under An Hour Away by Car!

 Image credit: pixabay

 To round up your trip, visit the other tower of Tokyo — quite unlike the Tokyo Tower, the Tokyo Skytree has a decidedly modern, futuristic vibe to its architecture.
 Similarly, there are two observation platforms, at 350 metres and 450 metres.
-Both decks allow for stunning views of the city at dawn and dusk, and we really recommend going at night to catch the streets light up in all their neon and tungsten glory to cap off your night!
+Both decks allow for stunning views of the city at dawn and dusk, and we recommend going at night to catch the streets light up in all their neon and tungsten glory to cap off your night!

 A cafe can also be found on the 350-metre platform, giving you the unique opportunity to sip a cuppa while watching life go on far down below.
 The fun doesn’t stop when you get down from the dizzying heights, too.
 The base of the Skytree has both a shopping mall and a water fountain display, so you can grab some souvenirs to remember the visit with.